How Safe Are Hot Air Balloons?

 In Australia, hot air balloons have about a 0.3% chance of encountering an accident per 1,000 hours of flight.

 How does the safety of hot air balloons compare to other aircraft?

 Let’s talk about airplane and helicopter rides first.

 Airplanes are the safest mode of transportation for long-distance travel.
 You are actually 19 times safer when flying in an airplane compared to riding a car.
 The chances of being involved in a fatal plane accident are one in seven million on commercial airplane flights.

 To put things into perspective, no matter how safe it is to ride airplanes, it’s still statistically much safer to ride in a hot air balloon.
 Of course, you would have to factor in the number of hours of hot air balloon flights and the number of people who fly in hot air balloons, too.

 Helicopters, on the other hand, are considered more dangerous than both airplanes and hot air balloons.
 Helicopters are actually 35% more likely to crash than airplanes.

-These numbers should attest to how much safer hot air balloons are compared to when you drive.
-So, if you’re not afraid of riding a car day in and day out as your primary mode of transportation then there’s really no need to fear riding a hot air balloon probably only once in your life.
+These numbers show how much safer hot air balloons are compared to cars.
+So, if you’re not afraid of riding a car day in and day out as your primary mode of transportation, there’s really no need to fear riding a hot air balloon probably only once in your life.

-Bad weather is indeed a weakness for hot air balloons.
-That's why prevention is always better than cure.
-No hot air balloons should be allowed to fly when the weather is unpredictable and even slight strong winds can be detrimental for the flight and the people onboard.
+Bad weather is the most significant weakness for hot air balloons.
+To keep things safe, no hot air balloons should be allowed to fly when the weather is unpredictable as even slight strong winds can be detrimental for the flight and the people onboard.

 Lucky for us, weather can be predicted nowadays to a certain extent and flights can be postponed to another bright and sunny day.